vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 For an inheritance-based solution, it pays to define a base class collecting all the common services.
 Consider the following snippet from `ExampleMode.h`: \dontinclude ExampleMode.h
 \skip namespace hierarchical {
 \until } // hierarchical
-Here, instead of ElementLiouvilleanStrategies, we can rather use ElementLiouvillean, which has as many virtual functions `doActWithJ` and `rate` as there are jumps (indicated by the second template argument), distinguished by the tagging classes lindblad::Base::LindbladNo.
+Here, instead of structure::ElementLiouvilleanStrategies, we can rather use structure::ElementLiouvillean, which has as many virtual functions `doActWithJ` and `rate` as there are jumps (indicated by the second template argument), distinguished by the tagging classes structure::lindblad::Base::LindbladNo.
 It results in a compile-time error to instantiate such a class with an argument not smaller than the number of Lindblads (since the numbering of jumps begins with 0).
-Via this solution we can get around the awkwardness of specifying the jump and rate strategies for ElementLiouvilleanStrategies, while retaining a way of controlling the number of Lindblads @ compile time.
+Via this solution we can get around the awkwardness of specifying the jump and rate strategies for structure::ElementLiouvilleanStrategies, while retaining a way of controlling the number of Lindblads @ compile time.

-Deriving from `ModeBase`, the definition of `PumpedLossyMode` is trivial, while for `PumpedLossyModeIP`, we have to define the virtual functions inherited from FreeExact:
+Deriving from `ModeBase`, the definition of `PumpedLossyMode` is trivial, while for `PumpedLossyModeIP`, we have to define the virtual functions inherited from structure::FreeExact:
 \skip namespace hierarchical {
 \until } // hierarchical